5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 1. **ACPI/Add** Section.
 Add/Enable/Disable SSDTs as needed
 	- [**DMAR**](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional_Files/ACPI/DMAR.dsl) (optional): [DMAR replacement table](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional_Files/ACPI/DMAR.dsl) with specific Reserved Memory Region removed.
 Required for 3rd party LAN/Wifi/BT cards which won't work when VT-D and the Intel I225-V controller are enabled (macOS Big Sur and newer). **NOTE**: Removed from latest version since OpenCore 0.9.2 introduced a new Quirk called `DisableIoMapperMapping` which handles this automatically, so it's no longer necessary to drop and replace the DMAR table in macOS 13.3+.
 Refer to OpenCore's Documentation for details.
 	- **SSDT-AWAC-ARTC**: Special variant of `SSDT-AWAC.` Disables AWAC Clock and enables RTC as ARTC instead.
 Also disables legacy `HPET` device.
 	- **SSDT-PORTS**: OS-agnostic USB Port Mapping Table for the Z490 Vision G. No additional USB Port kext or quirks are required.
 Since the USB ports are mapped via ACPI they will work in *any* version of macOS.
 Check [**this pdf**](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional_Files/USB/USB_Ports_List.pdf) for a detailed list of mapped ports. **NOTE**: macOS does not support USB 3.2 via the USB protocol.
-It requires Thunderbold 3 or newer instead to support speeds greather than 5 Gbit.
+It requires Thunderbold 3 or newer instead to support speeds greater than 5 Gbit.
 So there's no speed benefit when using the red USB ports over the blue ones when running macOS!
 	- **SSDT-PLUG.aml**: Not required on macOS 12 and newer.
 Also not needed when using `CPUFriend.kext` and `CPUFriendDataProvider.kext`.
 	- [**SSDT-XSPI**](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional_Files/ACPI/SSDT-XSPI.dsl) (optional): Adds PCH SPI Controller to IORegistry as `XSPI`.
 Cosmetic only.